madhu221b/uva-dl2-team11/blogpost.md

-However, by plotting the distribution of average shortest path against the Cheeger constant and measuring the correlation between the distribtuion and the performance of the models, we found a positive correlation between the distribution and the performance in the LRI sensitive models.
+However, by plotting the distribution of average shortest path against the Cheeger constant and measuring the correlation between the distribution and the performance of the models, we find a positive correlation between the distribution and the performance in the LRI sensitive models.
 | <img width="700" alt="image" src="https://github.com/madhurapawaruva/uva-dl2-team11-forpeer/assets/117770386/9ccbe1d5-c899-47b4-9b50-9c733c56f43e"> | ![img.png](assets/distribution_cheeger_asp.png) |
 | -------- | -------- |
 |  <a id="tab6"> Table 6 </a>: Correlation between accuracy and the graph distribution | <a id="fig7"> Figure 7 </a>: Cheeger Value vs Average Shortest Path Distribution for GCN |

-It is however important to note that our results are not significant.
-When we measured accuracy against average shortest path with control over the Cheeger constant, we found no correlation between the average shortest path and the accuracy of the models.
+When we measure accuracy against average shortest path with control over the Cheeger constant, we find no correlation between the average shortest path and the accuracy of the models.

-We also measured the ratio between transformer accuracy against each model's accuracy along the distribution of graphs.
-We have noticed that when controlled for Cheeger constant, we notice that lower average shortest path translate to better performance of transformer against the other models as seen in [Figure 8](#fig8).
+We also measure the ratio between transformer accuracy against each model's accuracy along the distribution of graphs.
+We notice that lower average shortest path translate to better performance of transformer against the other models when we control the Cheeger constant ([Figure 8](#fig8)).

 | ![img.png](assets/heatmap_trans_gcn_acc.png) |![img.png](assets/graph_distro_amount.png) |
 | -------- | -------- |